SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-drought median

-In the case of droughts, the output of the {four climate models}(depicted as columns) is processed by {eight hydrological models}(depicted as dots; their median as lines).
-The large spread across these impact models shows the uncertainty in drought projections, now caused by both the climate and the impact models.
-Still, all impact models @!S0I1C1,3(but one) project an increasing exposure for all climate models.

-+++ cat-drought climate

-In terms of median results, we see a twofold increase in exposed land from @!L0(preindustrial levels) to @!L3(+2\,°C), but only a moderate increase in the exposed population.
-Warming up to @!L3(+3\,°C) degrees, however, is projected to substantially increase both the area and the population exposed to droughts.
+In the case of droughts, the share of exposed population is much lower than the of exposed land.
+This is partly due to some of the affected areas being sparsely populated, but also to our definition, which only considers rural population as potentially exposed.

 +++ cat-drought impact

-Of the extreme events discussed here, heatwaves and droughts, are projected to affect the largest areas.
+While the exposure to heatwaves is directly derived from climate models, other events require further processing by impact models.
+In the case of droughts this is done by eight hydrological models.

+The large spread across these impact models shows the uncertainty in drought projections, now caused by both the @!V1(climate) and the @!V2(impact) models.
+Still, @!S0I1C1,3(only one impact model) does not project increased exposure for all climate models.

 +++ cat-crop-failure-title